iturdikulov/notes/multiplication_table.md

 > an algebraic system.
 >
 > The decimal multiplication table was traditionally taught as an essential part
-> of elementary [[arithmetic|arithmetic ]] around the world, as it lays the
+> of elementary [[arithmetic]] around the world, as it lays the foundation for
-> foundation for arithmetic operations with base-ten numbers.
-Many educators
+> arithmetic operations with base-ten numbers.
+Many educators believe it is
-> believe it is necessary to memorize the table up to 9 × 9.
+> necessary to memorize the table up to 9 × 9.
 >
 > The oldest known multiplication tables were used by the Babylonians about 4000
 > years ago.
 However, they used a base of 60.
 The oldest known tables using a